deployphp/deployer/docs/how-to-deploy-laravel.md

 * `current` is symlink to last release,
 * `.dep` dir contains special metadata for deployer (releases log, `deploy.log` file, etc).

-Configure you server to serve files from `current`.
-For example if you are using nginx next:
+Configure your web server to serve files from the `current`.
+For example if you are using nginx:

 ```config
 server {